darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/1-Face Detection/README.md

       - Click Create rule.

 ### Verify Deeplens is sending faces to S3
-1. Go to S3 bucket and you should now see images coming from Deeplens
+Go to S3 bucket _[Your name or username]-dl-faces_ and you should now see images coming from Deeplens.
-2. Verify that you have images coming from Deeplens before continuing to next lab.

-##
+## Completion
 You have successfully created and deployed a face detection project on DeepLens.
 You also modified the default project so when DeepLens detect a human face, it will crop the face and store as image in S3.
 In the next [Rekognition](../2-Rekognition), you will learn how Amazon Rekognition provides Deep learning-based image and video analysis capabilities including face verification.